microsoft/PR-Metrics/README.md

 ```

 In many cases, `fetch-depth` will not be required so it is recommended not to
-set this unless the task explicitly requests it.
-It may also be possible to set
+set this unless the action explicitly requests it.
+It may also be possible to
-this to a value greater than 0 if you only require a partial history, but it can
+set this to a value greater than 0 if you only require a partial history, but it
-be difficult to determine a value that will work consistently, due to the nature
+can be difficult to determine a value that will work consistently, due to the
-of Git history.
+nature of Git history.

 ## Troubleshooting